cooolgamer/3DS-custom-keyboard/README.md

 - Wait, **read** and accept the messages, which should reboot your 3ds if everything worked

 ### Install the custom keyboard
-- Go to FBI, SD card, gm9, customkyb, select "Keyboard_patched.cia" and "install CIA"
+- Go to FBI, SD card, gm9, customkyb, select "Keyboard_Patched.cia" and "install CIA"
 - Enjoy!

+#

+### Troubleshooting
+Q: I'm getting "The keyboard is not legit. [...]" error,

+A: Like the error says after, follow the uninstallation guide.
+You can also find and install the original keyboard cia on google, that works too.

+If you ask why this is important, this is because the original, untouched keyboard is required in order to patch it.

+#
+Q: I'm getting "The system seems very out of date" error,

+A: This happens if the dumped keyboard doesn't match the expected keyboard, as the keyboard should be legit, this can only mean that you're using a system firmware below 9.0, which is very old. (or I fucked up)

+#

+Q: I'm getting "do you have the Patch[region].bps file?" error, but I'm sure that I have it,

+A: Your sd card is probably dead and the files got corrupted, check your sd card for bad sectors.

 ## How to uninstall?
-- Go to FBI, SD card, gm9, customkyb, select "Keyboard_original.cia" and "install CIA"
+- Go to FBI, SD card, gm9, customkyb, select "Keyboard_Original.cia" and "install CIA"
 - Done!

-If you get a error, please follow these steps carefully:
+If you don't have this file, please follow these steps carefully:

 - FIRST METHOD: reinstalling with a system update.
    - Go to fbi, choose titles, wait for all titles to load, search for a red title named ```000400300000D002``` if you are EUR, or ```000400300000C802``` if you are USA.